 Before you embark on such intensive (and somewhat expensive) training, you should read further about what is involved in providing doula care to the dying and their families.

-- Caring for the Dying: The Doula Approach to a Meaningful Death by Henry Fersko-Weiss.
+Caring for the Dying: The Doula Approach to a Meaningful Death by Henry Fersko-Weiss.
 Currently the only book-length treatment on the end-of-life doula role from traditional publishers, this practical, interesting, instructive, and story-filled book is written by one of the founders of INELDA.
 Available in hardback, paperback, audio, and Kindle formats, this is the ideal place to start your education as a doula.
-(Read my review here.)

-How can I incorporate the doula approach in my family?
+5. How can I incorporate the death doula approach in my family?

 The simplest way is to just take the effort to talk openly about death.
 Learn what you can from the doula movement, from palliative care professionals, from pastors and chaplains, and family members who have experienced the death of a loved one.